-4) Within 45 days following the effective date of this approval, Energy shall submit to EPA a post-retrieval Data Quality Objective (DQO) report and a sampling and analysis plan (SAP) for post-retrieval characterization and residual PCB remediation waste sampling for tanks 241-C-103 and 241-C-109.
-These plans may be based in whole or part on closure requirements pursuant to Washington Administrative Code 173-303-610).
+4. No later than the start of retrieval activities for each C-102 Series tank, Energy shall submit to EPA a post-retrieval Data Quality Objective (DQO) report and a sampling and analysis plan (SAP) for post-retrieval characterization and residual PCB remediation waste sampling.
+These plans may be based in whole or part on closure requirements pursuant to Washington Administrative Code 173-303-610.
 Energy shall ensure that the DQO report and the sampling and analysis plan provide for generation of data characterizing residual PCB remediation waste adequate for purposes of evaluating the risk of injury to human health and the environment from residual PCB remediation waste, and for evaluation of appropriate removal, decontamination or disposal actions for such residual PCB remediation waste.
 This plan shall be based on and consistent with the requirements of TPA Appendix I Section 2.1.6 requirements.

 The purpose of this condition is to ensure that EPA receives documentation of Energy's plans for post-retrieval residual sampling and analysis, as this information has not been provided as part of Energy's RBDA application or supplemental information.
 Particulars of how post-retrieval sampling relates to management of PCB remediation waste residuals are discussed in the section "Evaluation of Other Emission Pathways" in the Phase I approval issued June 2, 2005.
 Based on Energy's sampling and analysis plan required by this condition, EPA will modify this RBDA approval to incorporate the approved sampling and analysis requirements and appropriate schedules.
 EPA expects that the submissions required by this condition will be consistent with, if not identical to, the corresponding documents required by TPA Appendix I Section 2.1.6 - few if any modifications to the TPA-required documents should be necessary to fully comply with this RBDA condition.
 EPA notes that this TPA requirement provides for submission of a DQO and SAP prior to the start of retrieval activities.
-As with the tank 241-S-102 Phase II retrieval approval issued June 2, 2005, it is EPA's informal understanding that tank 241-C-103 and 241-C-109 retrieval activities will start shortly after finalization of this approval.
-To provide a reasonable time for Energy to comply with this requirement, EPA is including a 45-day compliance period in lieu of the TPA-required "prior to retrieval" submission schedule.
+Although previous Phase II approvals provided for the corresponding submission with 45 days of the effective date of the Phase II approval to provide a reasonable period for compliance, this approval requires the submission prior to the start of retrieval.
+It is EPA's informal understanding that C-102 Series tank retrievals are not likely to start shortly after the effective date of the Phase II approval, so that adopting the TPA-required "prior to retrieval" submission schedule is reasonable.

 EPA acknowledges that it has endorsed the TPA Appendix I requirements referenced by Conditions 4, 5 and 6 through approval of TPA change form M-45-04-01.
-Two key factors, however, warrant restatement of these TPA Appendix I requirements in this riskbased disposal approval.
+Two key factors, however, warrant restatement of these TPA Appendix I requirements in this risk-based disposal approval.
 First, EPA's approval of TPA change form M-45-04-01 was based solely on federal statutory authorities cited by the TPA - these do not include the Toxics Substance Control Act.
 Therefore, this approval is the only EPA action establishing these requirements under TSCA authority.